gitacoco/data-structures/Weekly_assign_01/README.md

 # Introduction

-This is the first one of the series of weekly assignments under Final Project 1.
-So this documentation would be progressive and be distributed in each week's folder.
+This is one of the series of weekly assignments under Final Project 1.
+This documentation would be progressive and be distributed in each week's folder.

 # The Goal of Week 1
 To collect the raw data by conducting web scraping towards AA zones webpages, so that we could make a modern and user-friendly map-based information inquiry interface in the next few classes.